 What are the most popular cake smash themes?

-Here are a list of the most popular cake smash ideas:
+Here are a list of the most popular cake smash ideas for first birthday photos:

 – Wild ONE